phatograph/blog/_posts/2019-02-06-rails-oauth-with-twitter.markdown

 ### 1. Create a Consumer object

-A consumer object will be used to get a request token.
-According to Ruby OAuth, here's how to do so.
+A Consumer object will be used to get both OAuth token and Access token.
+To create it, according to Ruby OAuth, here's how to do so.

 {% highlight ruby %}
 OAuth::Consumer.new(TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, {:site => "https://api.twitter.com"})
 {% endhighlight%}

-And since this object can be reuseable, we can make use of [Or Equals](http://www.rubyinside.com/what-rubys-double-pipe-or-equals-really-does-5488.html) like this.
+And since this object is reuseable, we can make use of [Or Equals](http://www.rubyinside.com/what-rubys-double-pipe-or-equals-really-does-5488.html) and put it in a controller like this.

 {% highlight ruby %}
 class ApiController < ApplicationController